awassef/tumor_classification/README.md

-# tumor_classification
+# Tumour Classification
-Predicts whether a tumouir is malignant or benign
+We'll be classifying tumours as malignant or benign using a dataset included with sklearn.
+Note: Work in progress.